 If you’re not sure that you can pin down the cause of your cancer, then you should reach out to a product liability attorney.
 What happens in most cases is that it seems like an unfortunate turn in life.
 You’re middle age, or maybe slightly younger than most cancer patients, and what that means is that it doesn’t seem right that you have this cancer.
 But, you know that you’ve used talcum powder to control sweating, reduce chafing, or generally to stay fresher for longer.
 Is there a link between talcum powder and cancer?

 It’s possible, and a law firm that handles product liability cases can help you hold the proper manufacturer accountable.
 It is not only Johnson & Johnson, but there are a handful of manufacturers that are finding a clear association between talcum powder and cancer.
-Contact Dalimonte Rueb to initiate your lawsuit and get financial compensation for your cancer damages.
+Contact Rueb Stoller Daniel to initiate your lawsuit and get financial compensation for your cancer damages.